meelod/crypto-orderbook/README.md

 # NASCENT TAKE HOME TEST

 ## Assignment

 Please thoroughly review the provided Assignment requirements PDF for the description.

 ## Candidate Notes

-Currently, what my Orderbook does is pull the data from the server and then update the client side whenever orders are made from the user.
-The reason I have done it like this is because I wanted to firstly test to see if the orders would be executed without having to change the JSON files.
-As of writing this, I am still working on making it so that the orders can modify the server JSON.
-If given more time, I would have made this adjustment.
+Currently, the Orderbook pulls the data from the server and then updates the client side whenever orders are made from the user.
+The reason I have done it like this is because I wanted to first test to see if the orders would be executed without having to change the JSON files.
+If given more time, I would have updated the server.js code so that users can update the JSON on the server.

 For the design, I wanted it to replicate the Orderbook and Order Forms from the Coinbase cryptobook video.
-To me, I thought it made sense not to make any changes if it was already working for so many users.
+It made sense not to make any changes if it was already working well for so many users, at least that is my assumption.
 One aspect about the orderbook I kept was how the bids and asks are sorted, where the top of the bids are the highest and the bottom of the asks are the lowest.
 In the future, I would have added a way to highlight which of the ask orders would be fulfilled first if the user decided to do a market order.

 ## About the Template